WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 the Location header field.
 It MUST echo back the handler desription, and MUST add or replace the "uri" parameter in that description to contain this URI.

-The server MAY time out or otherwise destroy the handler resource at any time.
-The client can discover this by performing a GET against the URI and seeing a 404, however it is RECOMMENDED that the client instead perform a long lived GET to the /events resource on the TG URI.
-This returns a long running stream json containing events.
-The "handler" event MUST be sent by the server when the handler is destroyed.
-This event indicates what happened to the handler ("created", "modified" or "destroyed" along with the URI for the handler.

 ## Handler Description Format